 We test our system offline on massive polymorphic exploit code packets and on HTTP normal reply/request traces.
-First of all, we evaluate our approach on different kinds of exploit code in terms of false positives and false negatives, and then, we compare our approach with the approach free of any semantic analysis before attribution analysis.
+First of all, we evaluate our approach on different kinds of exploit code in terms of false negatives and false positives, and then we compare our approach with the approach free of any semantic analysis before attribution analysis.
 Next, we evaluate our approach in terms of computation time cost.
 Finally, we discuss the advantages and limitations of our approach.

-The massive polymorphic exploit code packets are generated by the Metasploit [29] framework (e.g., PexFnstenvSub, Pex, ShikataGaNai) and also from polymorphic engines (e.g., CLET [28], ADMutate [35], JempiScodes [36]).
-CLET, ADMutate, JempiScodes, and ShikataGaNai are advanced polymorphic engines that obfuscate the decryption routines by metamorphism such as instruction replacement and garbage insertion.
+The massive polymorphic exploit code packets are generated by the metasploit [14] framework (e.g., PexFnstenvSub, Pex, ShikataGaNai), and also from polymorphic engines (e.g., CLET [13], ADMmutate [22], JempiScodes [23]).
+CLET, ADMmutate, JempiScodes and ShikataGaNai are advanced polymorphic engines which obfuscate the decryption routines by metamorphism such as instruction replacement and garbage insertion.
 CLET uses spectrum analysis to counterattack the byte distribution analysis.

-Opcodes of the "xor" and "fnstenv" instruction are frequently found in the decryption routine of PexFnstenvSub and also in getting the values of the program counter register (GetPC).
+Opcodes of the "xor" and "fnstenv" instruction are frequently found in the decryption routine of PexFnstenvSub and also in getting the values of register of the program counter (GetPC).
 Pex uses xor decoders and relative call to get PC.

-The exploit codes are sufficiently different from each other in terms of their semantics.
-The normal HTTP traffic contains 300 000 messages collected for 3 weeks at seven workstations owned by seven different individuals in our lab.
+The normal HTTP traffic contains 300,000 messages collected for three weeks at seven workstations owned by seven different individuals in our lab's computers.
 To collect the traffic, a client-side proxy monitoring incoming and outgoing HTTP traffic is deployed underneath the web server.
-Those 300 000 messages contain various types of non-attack data including JavaScript, HTML, XML, PDF, Flash, and multimedia data, which render diverse and realistic traffic typically found in the wild.
-We run our experiments on a 2.4-GHz Intel Quad-Core machine with 2-GB RAM, running Windows XP SP2.
+Those 300,000 messages contain various types of non-attack data including JavaScript, HTML, XML, PDF, Flash and multimedia data, which render diverse and realistic traffic typically found in the wild.
+We run our experiments on a 2.4GHz Intel Quad-Core machine with 2GB RAM, running Windows XP SP2.